Protection from uninsured drivers

 How do I file an uninsured driver claim?

 Car accidents are stressful, especially with the added factor of getting into an accident with an uninsured driver.
-We’ve made making a claim easier for you.
+You should call your insurer as soon as you can to notify them of the accident and to start a claim.
+If you're a TD Insurance customer, we’ve made making a claim easier for you.
 The steps to file a claim with an uninsured driver are the same process you would go through with a regular claim.
 Learn about the simple steps involved to help you get through the claims process.

 What if I get caught driving without insurance?

 Driving without insurance is a serious offence.
 You may have to pay expensive fines, you may be charged, and/or get your licence taken away.
 Don’t let this happen to you.
 Insurance is there to help and protect you, other people on the road and their property.
-Speak to a TD Insurance licensed advisor today to make sure you have legally required, mandatory coverage before you get behind the wheel of a car.
+Make sure you have legally required, mandatory coverage before you get behind the wheel of a car.
+Speak to a TD Insurance licensed advisor today or review and manage your policy online via MyInsurance.
+If you're not yet with TD Insurance but you're looking to be, start with a quote to see what customized coverage looks like for you.